basarat/typescript-book/docs/types/readonly.md

 console.log(foo.bar); // 456!
 ```

-Basically `readonly` ensures that *cannot be modified by me*, but if you give it to someone that doesn't have that guarantee (allowed for type compatibility reasons) they can modify it.
+Basically `readonly` ensures that a property *cannot be modified by me*, but if you give it to someone that doesn't have that guarantee (allowed for type compatibility reasons) they can modify it.
 Of course if `iMutateFoo` said that they do not mutate `foo.bar` the compiler would correctly flag it as an error as shown:

 ```ts
 interface Foo {